gesellkammer/csoundengine/docs/index.rst

 `libcsound <https://github.com/csound-plugins/libcsound>`_.
-See the `Csound FLOSS manual <https://flossmanual.csound.com/introduction/preface>`_ to learn more about csound and its syntax and run examples online. **csoundengine** is compatible with any recent version of csound6 (>= 6.16) and csound7
+See the `Csound FLOSS manual <https://flossmanual.csound.com/introduction/preface>`_ to learn more about csound and its syntax and run examples online. **csoundengine** is compatible with any recent version of csound7 (csound 6 is supported but it has been declared EOL)

 The source code of this package is hosted at https://github.com/gesellkammer/csoundengine